opendocsg/slw-judgments-backfill/2017_SGCA_45/report.md

  (e) Whether the conduct of the patentee discourages the amendment of the patent.

 38     Where the exercise of judicial discretion is called into question, an appellate court would be slow to substitute its decision for that of the lower court.
-The standard for overturning a judge’s exercise of discretion is a “high one” even though appeals are by way of rehearing: see _TDA v TCZ and others_ [2016] 3 SLR 329 at [25] cited by this Court in _Ceramiche Caesar SpA v Caesarstone Sdot-Yam Ltd_ [2017] SGCA 30 at [21].
-The circumstances for overturning a judge’s discretion are set out by this Court in _Lian Soon Construction Pte Ltd v Guan Qian Realty Pte Ltd_ [1999] 1 SLR(R) 1053 at [34]:
+The standard for overturning a judge’s exercise of discretion is a “high one” even though appeals are by way of rehearing: see _TDA v TCZ and others_ <span class="citation">[2016] 3 SLR 329</span> at [25] cited by this Court in _Ceramiche Caesar SpA v Caesarstone Sdot-Yam Ltd_ <span class="citation">[2017] SGCA 30</span> at [21].
+The circumstances for overturning a judge’s discretion are set out by this Court in _Lian Soon Construction Pte Ltd v Guan Qian Realty Pte Ltd_ <span class="citation">[1999] 1 SLR(R) 1053</span> at [34]:

  It is trite law that an appeal against the exercise of a judge’s discretion will not be entertained unless it be shown that he exercised his discretion under a mistake of law, in disregard of

  principle, under a misapprehension as to the facts, or that he took account of irrelevant matters, or the decision reached was “outside the generous ambit within which a reasonable disagreement is possible”...

-The standard of review prescribed above has been applied by this Court in _Tjong Very Sumito and others v Chan Sing En and others_ [2011] 4 SLR 580 at [21] and _Westacre Investments Inc v The State-Owned Company Yugoimport SDPR_ [2009] 2 SLR(R) 166 at [17].
+The standard of review prescribed above has been applied by this Court in _Tjong Very Sumito and others v Chan Sing En and others_ <span class="citation">[2011] 4 SLR 580</span> at [21] and _Westacre Investments Inc v The State-Owned Company Yugoimport SDPR_ <span class="citation">[2009] 2 SLR(R) 166</span> at [17].

 39     Having reiterated these established principles, we now consider the Judge’s exercise of discretion in refusing Warner-Lambert’s amendment application and the issue of whether the amendments would extend the scope of the Patent’s protection.